chemavilla/Airflow/README.md

 Celery Executor: Utilizing the Celery executor allows for the parallel execution of tasks defined in Airflow DAGs, enhancing performance and scalability.

 DAG Programming Practice: Explore various DAGs within the dags/ directory, each demonstrating different workflow scenarios.
 These DAGs can serve as educational resources for those learning about Airflow and DAG-based programming.

+Use "./airflow.sh bash" to open a bash terminal with the container where Apache Spark is running.